mtumilowicz/git-notes/README.md

     * Git doesn’t add anything to the index without your instruction
     * the first thing you have to do with a file you want to include in a Git repository is request that Git add it to the index
-## basics
-* Git has three main states that your files can reside in: modified, staged, and committed
-  * The staging area is a file, generally contained in your Git directory, that stores information about what will go into your next commit.
+    * stores information about what will go into your next commit
-    * Its technical name in Git parlance is the “index”, but the phrase “staging area” works just as well.
-* commit
+* commands
-    * The first thing to point out about the git log output is that each commit has an ID
-      * This ID is unique to this commit even if you share your repository with a different server
-   * Each commit contains, at a minimum, the committer’s name and the date and time at which the user made the commit.
-   * One thing that’s not so obvious in the git log output is that every commit has a parent, except for the first commit.
-     * The parent commit can be revealed by using the git log --parents switch.
     * git status
-  * command will tell you the state of your working directory
+        * tell you the state of your working directory
-* history
+    * git history
-    * The history in Git is the complete list of all commits made since the repository was cre- ated.
-The history also contains references to any branches, merges, and tags made within the repository.
+        * complete list of all commits made since the repository was created
+        * contains references to any branches, merges, and tags made within the repository
-    * The git log output lists all the commits that have been made on the current branch in reverse chronological order
+    * git add
+        * Git stages a file exactly as it is when you run the git add command
+        * if you `git commit`, the last `git add` version of the file will go into the commit
+            * not the version from your working directory
+            * if you modify a file after you run git add, you have to run git add again to stage the latest version of the file
+        * Git can only keep track of files that it has been told about
+            * to introduce a new file you must use `git add` on that file first
+    * git commit
+        * option: `-a`
-    * Adding the -a option to the git commit command makes Git automatically stage every file that is already tracked before doing the commit
+            * automatically stage every file that is already tracked before doing the commit
+            * performing the git add at the same time as git commit is a common shortcut
+            * you have to add the file first (with an initial `git add` ) before this shortcut can work
     * git amend
-    * It’s important to understand that when you’re amending your last commit, you’re not so much fixing it as replacing it entirely with a new, improved commit that pushes the old commit out of the way and puts the new commit in its place.
+        * when you’re amending your last commit, you’re replacing it with a new commit
-* git add, git commit
-    * It
-      turns out that Git stages a file exactly as it is when you run the git add command.
-If you commit now, the version of CONTRIBUTING.md as it was when you last ran the git add command is how it will go into the commit, not the version of the file as it looks in your working directory when you run git commit.
-If you modify a file after you run git add, you have to run git add again to stage the latest version of the file
-    * Whenever you want to introduce a new file to a Git repository, you must use git add on that file first
-      * Git can only keep track of files that it has been told about
-      * To create a timeline event, you have to commit the file to the repository, using git commit
-      * It also reports the mode for the newly created file in your repository ( 100644 ).
-The mode is a number representing a file’s permission.
-For the purposes of this book, don’t worry about a file’s permissions, but do note that Git tracks this.
-    * git commit -a -m "This is the second commit."
-      * By using the -a and -m switches together, you've avoided the git add step and entered a message at the same time.
-      * Performing the git add at the same time as git commit is a common shortcut.
-      * You do
-        have to add the file first (with an initial git add ) before this shortcut can work.
-    * One thing that might begin to bother you about Git is that you have to use git add at least once for every file that you want to commit into the repository.
-Then, after every change you make to that file, you still have to use git add on the changed file before you can commit the file to the repository.
-      * After the first git add , doing it again for every change seems redundant.
-  * The Git staging area contains the version of the Git working directory that you want to commit
-    * Git acknowledges with the shortcut git commit -a that most of us will typi- cally put the changes in our working directory into the repository.

 * tracking branch
+## basics
+* three main states that your files can reside in
+    * modified
+    * staged (index)
+    * committed
 * pull
     * git pull downloads the new commits from another repository and merges the remote branch into the current branch